Yelbeghen

-Turkish Dragon
+Turkic Dragon

 In the original myths Yelbegen was a multi-headed dragon or serpent-like creature (the etymology of the name points to this--Yel = "wind, magic, demonic" and begen comes from böke - "giant serpent, dragon"), but over time it evolved into other forms such as a multi-headed ogre-like behemoth.
 Some epics feature multiple Yelbegen with different numbers of heads who are the offspring of Altan Sibaldai, "the golden witch", a cohort of the lord of the underworld.
 Some epics also mention a Yelbegen king named Yelmogus.
 Still other stories tell of multiple Yelbegens of various colors.